 In this article, we will look at what the story circle is, who Dan Harmon is, and a step by step breakdown of each of the 8 steps in the story circle.

 Watch Our Breakdown of The Dan Harmon Story Circle Here

 The Dan Harmon story circle is a storytelling structure that has been separated into 8 different parts.
 These 8 steps that contribute to the story circle are defined as steps for the protagonist to achieve their goal outside of their normal, day-to-day world.

 Whether they achieve their goal they set sights on, once they’ve completed the full circle, they will have grown and changed as a character whether or not they’ve reached the desired goal.

 Who is Dan Harmon?

 Dan Harmon is a screenwriter, notably the co-creator of Rick and Morty and the creator of the comedy series Community.
-He founded the non for profit website Channel 101 – it allows participants to submit their own pilots that are under 5 minutes for the judging panel to watch.
+He founded the non-profit website Channel 101 – it allows participants to submit their own pilots that are under 5 minutes for the judging panel to watch.

 A talented writer and storyteller, Dan Harmon started to craft the Story Circle as early as the ’90s and throughout time this has developed into one of the best storytelling structures around.

-We will now dig deeper into the 8 steps of the Story Circle below, scroll down to read more.
+We will now dig deeper into the 8 steps of the Dan Harmon Story Circle below, scroll down to read more.

-The 8 Steps of Dan Harmon’s Story Circle
+The 8 Steps of The Dan Harmon Story Circle

 Here are the 8 steps of Dan Harmon’s story circle, we will delve into each step in more detail below.